 - pinch of salt

-Dressing: In a small bowl, combine the tahini, maple syrup, apple cider vinegar add pepper.
+Dressing: In a small bowl, combine the tahini, maple syrup, apple cider vinegar, and pepper.
 Add 1 -2 tablespoons of water as needed to thin.
-Set aside to rest.
+Set aside to let the flavors mingle.

-Assemble coleslaw: In a large bowl (a large soup or stock pot will work too), add the cabbage, apples, carrots, cranberries, green onions and almonds.
-Drizzle the tahini maple dressing over top and mix well to coat.
+Assemble coleslaw: In an x-large bowl, add the cabbage, apples, carrots, cranberries, green onions, and almonds.
+Drizzle the dressing over the top and mix well to coat.
 Finish with salt and pepper to taste.

 Makes about 8 cups